Have a Question?

 Residence Life staff members are on-duty every night during the regular academic year.
 The schedule for who is on-duty and how to contact them is so posted on the bulletin board on every floor of the residence halls.

 If you are a first year or transfer student, your responses from the online Housing Characteristics Survey will be used to match you with another person based on your expressed preferences.

 If you are a returning student, you have the opportunity to choose your roommates at the annual housing selection process in the spring.
 If you do not choose roommates during this process, you will be assigned with roommates by the Office of Residence Life.

 What if I know who I want as my roommates?

-If you are a new student and know with whom you wish to live, you should email our roommate email firstname.lastname@example.org with the name(s) of these preferred roommate(s).
+If you are a new student and know with whom you wish to live, you should email our roommate email email@example.com with the name(s) of these preferred roommate(s).
+You must send this e-mail from your Stevenson.edu email address* to verify your student status and ensure you are the one making the request.
 You must have your desired roommates forward an email to this account and explicitly request you as well.
 We will only honor those requests from both students.
 Requests must be mutual to be considered.
 Though we attempt to honor all requests, the Office of Residence Life has final say in determining placements.
 Returning students have the opportunity to select roommates each spring through the annual housing selection process.

 Do I have to live with other people?
 Is a single available?

 Living with others is an invaluable college experience and one that fosters the development of good communication and compromising skills, as well as the appreciation for diverse cultures and lifestyles.
 Students living in the suites should expect to have a roommate.
 Returning students assigned to the apartments will have a single room within the apartment unit.
 Single rooms are only assigned to students with appropriate medical documentation.